10 Times Members Who Blew the Cover on Secret Societies

 4 India and Catherine Oxenberg—NXIVM

-India eventually saw the folly in her ways.
-The group founder, Keith Raniere, was found guilty of racketeering, sex trafficking, and possession of child pornography in connection with the group.[7]
+India eventually recognized the manipulation, and the cult’s founder Keith Raniere was convicted of racketeering, sex trafficking, and possession of child pornography, sealing the organization’s downfall.

 3 Janja Lalich—Democratic Workers Party